MikeDigitize/JSFundamentals/README.md

 ```

 In the above IIFE, the variable <code>a</code> is passed in as an argument and also referenced directly within the function body.
 As the expression is immediately evaluated its value at time of execution is all that matters.
-To further demonstrate the usefulness of IIFEs consider the following:
+This is great, however not all that useful.
+This is because the above code is synchronous.
+Changes to <code>a</code> do not happen until the expression finishes executing.
+To help demonstrate how useful IIFEs can be, consider the following asynchronous example:

 ```html
 <button class="btn">Click me!</button>